Modeling Materialized Views

 Materialized views are write-time transformations in ClickHouse.
 A static SELECT populates a destination table from one or more sources.
 You query the destination like any other table.
 The MaterializedView class wraps ClickHouse MATERIALIZED VIEW and keeps the SELECT explicit.
-When you edit the destination schema in code and update the SELECT accordingly, Moose applies the corresponding DDL, orders dependent updates, and backfills as needed, so the pipeline stays consistent as you iterate.
+When you edit the destination schema in code and update the SELECT accordingly, Moose applies the corresponding DDL, orders dependent updates, and backfills in dev mode, so the pipeline stays consistent as you iterate.

 In local dev, Moose Migrate generates and applies DDL to your local database.